 Optimizing your images will help you reap many benefits.
 With the tips listed below, you can optimize your images to ensure that your blog posts achieve their desired purpose:

-Including keywords in the image title and Alt text enable your blog post to perform well in search engine results.
+Including keywords in the image title and Alt text enables your blog post to perform well in search engine results.

 As a blog manager, you should ensure that your posts are of the right length.
 The average number of words in most blogs is 2416 words, research has established.
 Going far beyond these words will only lead to visitors losing interest in your content.
 Your content should also not go below 300 words.
 Anything between 300 and 2000 words will do, so long as you use other SEO optimization techniques.

-If you have more content to present, you can break it into several pages with a sufficient number of words in each.
+If you have more content to present, you can break it into several pages with a sufficient number of words on each.

-Internal linking refers to links in one page on a specific domain that lead to another page in the same domain.
-Internal linking enables readers of a given post to have further reading options when they visit the other page within the same domain.
+Internal linking refers to links on one page in a specific domain that lead to another page in the same domain.
+Internal linking enables readers of a given post to have further reading options when they visit other pages within the same domain.

 Internal linking also helps in improving the ranking of some keywords.
-The keywords are usually anchored on the other page in the same domain, and this contributes to better ranking of the page in search engines.
+The keywords are usually anchored on other pages in the same domain, and this contributes to the better ranking of the page in search engines.

 If you are looking forward to deriving the benefits of internal linking, here are some things that you should do:

-- Ensure that once you come up with new content that you include links to it in the relevant landing pages.
-This ensures that all your links build to the content that you have in your site.
+- Ensure that once you come up with new content, you include links to it on the relevant landing pages.
+This ensures that all your links build to the content that you have on your site.

 - Use appropriate contextual words to surround your internal links.
-With appropriate contextual words, you are in a better position to attract the readers and to ensure they visit the other page.
+With appropriate contextual words, you are in a better position to attract the readers and to ensure they visit the other pages.

-- Do not overdo it, some people would be tempted to add many internal links.
+- Do not overdo it.
+Some people would be tempted to add many internal links.
 This, however, is wrong because it ends up minimizing the value of the links entirely.
-Links should only be added in places they deserve to be at.
+Links should only be added to places they deserve to be at.

-- Ensure that the links are natural, do not fix the link anywhere just for the sake of it.
-This will end up making the visitors to your web-page doubt your quality.
+- Ensure that the links are natural.
+Do not fix the link anywhere just for the sake of it.
+This will end up making the visitors to your website doubt your quality.

 External linking involves placing a link to another website on your site.
 It is a very beneficial SEO strategy since it ends up building the necessary traffic to sites you want visitors to view.
-Those with already high ranking sites can externally link sites that rank very low in search engine results, thus making the low-ranking sites increase their authority rankings.
+Those with already high-ranking sites can externally link to sites that rank very low in search engine results, thus making the low-ranking sites increase their authority rankings.

 Some of the best external linking optimization tips include:

 Creating visual impressions and driving traffic to your site is only half the job.
-If the content in your site is not something that readers can relate to and enjoy reading, then you are likely to lose out on potential repeat visitors.
+If the content on your site is not something that readers can relate to and enjoy reading, then you are likely to lose potential repeat visitors.

-Writing engaging content calls for you to put all your creativity on the line, as you seek to educate, entertain or sell products to the site visitors.
-Your content should simple to understand and should not provide a false account of the things you are discussing.
-Having the right font size and styles will also contribute to the readability of your content.
+Writing engaging content calls for you to put all your creativity on the line, as you seek to educate, entertain, or sell products to the site visitors.
+Your content should be simple to understand and should not provide a false account of the things you are discussing.
+Having the right font size and style will also contribute to the readability of your content.
 You can ask a few of your friends to help with this.

 Beyond that, your content should have the most appropriate tone.
-If it a professional website, then you should keep it professional.
-Most of the blogs nowadays seek to address people’s real-life problems, hence use an informal and friendly tone that readers can relate to.
+If it is a professional website, then you should keep it professional.
+Most blogs nowadays seek to address people’s real-life problems, hence using an informal and friendly tone that readers can relate to.